Nabuuso/Neighborhood/README.md

-Living in this beautiful community, we can be blind to the needs of students who feel invisible or embarrassed because they cannot engage in what so many of their classmates take for granted.
+Living in this beautiful community, we can be blind to the needs of students who feel invisible or embarrassed because they cannot engage

 ## User Story